usnistgov/800-63-3/sp800-63a/sec1_2_introduction.md

 **IAL3**: Physical presence is required for identity proofing.
 Identifying attributes must be verified by an authorized and trained representative of the CSP.
 As with IAL2, attributes could be asserted by CSPs to RPs in support of pseudonymous identity with verified attributes.

 At IAL2 and IAL3, pseudonymity in federated environments is enabled by limiting the number of attributes sent from the CSP to the RP, or the way they are presented.
 For example, if an RP needs a valid birthdate but no other personal details, the RP should leverage a CSP to request just the birthdate of the subscriber.
 It is preferred for the RP to ask the CSP for an attribute claim.
-For example, if an RP needs to know if a claimant is older than 18 they should request a boolean value, not the entire birthdate in order to evaluate age.
+For example, if an RP needs to know if a claimant is older than 18 they should request a Boolean value, not the entire birthdate in order to evaluate age.

 Since the individual will have undergone an identity proofing process at enrollment, transactions with respect to individual interactions with the CSP may not necessarily be pseudonymous.